gleam-lang/gleam/notes/talk.md

 {:add, [], [1, 2]}
 ```

-Getting the abstract syntax tree of Elixir code is even easier than getting
+Normally one would get this tree by first tokenizing the code, and then
+parsing the tokens to construct the tree.
+In Elixir there is an easier method,
-the tokens thanks to its Lisp style macro system.
-If we want to get the AST
+thanks to the macro system.

-from an expression we can just pass it to the `quote` special form, or if it's
+When called on an expression the `quote` special form returns Elixir's AST.
-a string we can use `Code.string_to_quoted`.
+If it's a string of code instead of an expression, the `Code.string_to_quoted`
+function can be used instead.

 Elixir's AST is consise and simple.
 Everything that is not a literal in the
 AST is a three item tuple where the first element is the name of the function